RhinoCodes/ArchLive/README.md

  * KDE Plasma

 Choose the iso to your hardware power or preference.
-Also the beta isos are mostly stable we just needed a naming scheme, so feature crowd and then start testing the features.
+DWM and systemd free isos are not supported in 100%, just keep that in mind.

 ## Grub Rescue
 Szybet added grub rescue which allows you to boot to systems (Windows also), or just efi files.
 Its good for troubleshooting.

 ## How to Build
 You need those packages and a Arch based distro: